OvRcode/ovrride/README.md

 4. Start virtual machine
   - ```vagrant up``` this needs to be run in terminal from inside the project folder

-  - The VM looks at the project directory for files so changes will show up immediatley
+  - The VM looks at the project directory for files so changes will show up immediately
   - checkout http://local.ovrride.com to see your local copy of the site
   - ```vagrant provision``` (run on first vagrant up) will pull most recent backup of production DB and sync images from S3
     - if you need to update DB/images run the provision command from the root of the project directory